 Transactions between depository institutions and any affiliate are governed by Sections 23A and 23B of the Federal Reserve Act and Regulation W adopted by the Federal Reserve, which codifies prior regulations under Sections 23A and 23B and provides interpretative guidance with respect to affiliate transactions.
 An affiliate of a depository institution is any company or entity, which controls, is controlled by or is under common control with the depository institution.
 In a holding company context, the parent bank holding company and any companies which are controlled by such parent holding company (or by the ultimate parent company of such bank holding company) are affiliates of the depository institution.
-In general, subject to certain specified exemptions, under Section 23A, depository institutions and their subsidiaries are limited in their ability to engage in "covered transactions" with any one affiliate to an amount equal to 10% of the depository institution's capital stock and surplus, and contain an aggregate limit on all such transactions with all affiliates to an amount equal to 20% of such institution's capital stock and surplus.
-Affiliate transactions are also subject to Section 23B which generally requires that all such transactions be on terms substantially the same, or at least as favorable, to the depository institution or subsidiary as those prevailing at the time for comparable transactions with non-affiliate persons.
-The term "covered transaction" includes the making of loans, purchase of assets, issuance of a guarantee and other similar transactions.
+In general, subject to certain specified exemptions, under Section 23A, depository institutions and their subsidiaries are limited in their ability to engage in "covered transactions" with any one affiliates to an amount equal to 10% of the depository institution's capital stock and surplus, and contain an aggregate limit on all such transactions with all affiliates to an amount equal to 20% of such institution's capital stock and surplus.
+Affiliate transactions are also subject to Section 23B which generally requires that all such transactions be on terms substantially the same, or at least as favorable, to the depository institution or subsidiary as those prevailing at the time for comparable transactions.
 In addition, loans or other extensions of credit by the depository institution to the affiliate are required to be collateralized in accordance with the requirements set forth in Section 23A of the Federal Reserve Act.